jrg94/CSE5544/assignment04/README.md

 ## Experimentation and Report

-Following the direct visualization, we were asked
+Following the direct visualization, we were asked to perform a bit of experimentation.
+As you can see in the previous section, I've already done a bit of that.
+In addition, I've already taken some time to briefly explain my findings.
+That said, there were two questions we were asked to specifically address, so I've shared those answers in the following subsections.

+### What interesting features did you discover?

+### How do they compare for showing the features.

 [1]: assignment03.html
 [2]: assets/1-by-1-sampling.JPG